 Exhibit 20 plots breakeven inflation rates across maturities, extending out 30 years.
 Time horizon, or maturity, is shown on the horizontal axis and breakeven inflation on the vertical axis.
 A curve is fitted to the data to get a clearer picture of how inflation expectations change as the time horizon increases.
 The breakeven inflation curve from our prior year report is also included (red dashed line).
-As shown, the breakeven curve as of December 31, 2023 has shifted downward compared to the breakeven curve from December 31, 2022.
-Also note that the line continues to be flat, indicating that the market believes the Fed will have immediate success and inflation will get back under control quickly.
+As shown, the breakeven curve as of December 31, 2024 has shifted upward compared to the breakeven curve from December 31, 2023.
+Also note that the line slopes downward, indicating that the market believes the Fed will not have immediate success and inflation will take several years to get back under control.